MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/cookies-pop-up-blocker-error.md

 author: simonxjx
 ms.author: v-six
 ---
-# Third-party cookies or pop-up blocker errors when accessing Unified Interface apps
+# Third-party cookies or pop-up blocker errors when accessing Unified Interface apps in a web browser

 _Applies to:_ &nbsp; Power Apps

 ## Symptoms

-When you access Unified Interface apps, you receive one of the following error messages about cookies and pop-up blockers:
+When you access Unified Interface apps in a web browser, you receive one of the following error messages about cookies and pop-up blockers:

 - > Something has gone wrong.
 Check technical details for more details.
   > Technical Details